Permit Planting Directions

 Step 5: Parks Forester Inspection

-Within 15 business days (generally three weeks) after receiving your request for inspection, a Parks Forester will make a site visit to determine the planting’s compliance to our standards.
+Within 15-20 business days after receiving your request for inspection, a Parks Forester will make a site visit to determine the planting’s compliance to our standards.
 At this point, we will let you know if we can grant a final sign-off or whether additional work is required.

 Foresters will only issue a final sign-off if trees have been planted correctly.